ajhenley/gitbook/exceptionhandling.md

 ###Exception Handling
 ####What is an excepction?
 Definition: An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.
+Short answer: It's an error!

 ####So what am I supposed to do about it?
 You have two choices.
 Handle it or throw it up the call stack.
+We'll talk more about the call stack later.
+For now know that the call stack is a running list of the methods that have been called by your program.
+As each method finishes, control returns to the previous method.

+After your method throws an exception, Java looks for someone to handle it.
+If you've written code that can handle it, great!
+You're talking to the manager on duty.
+Otherwise the exception says to your method: "I want to talk to they guy who hired you!".
+Put your ear to your computer.
+It literally says that.

+So the method that called your method gets the error.
+Can that method handle it?
+No?
+The exception goes up the call stack.
+Somebody is going to handle this error.
+Or this program will crash.
+And heads will roll.

+Let's first look at some code that handles the exception on its own.
+This is easy - just surround the code that *could* cause an error with try..catch statements.

 ####What's the call stack?
 While you're at it... tell me about the heap
 * Instance variables and objects live on the heap